miampf/tag/README.md

           Disable coloring
   -q, --query-stdin
           Receive a query from the standard input
-  -h, --help
+  -i, --inspect
+          Enter an interactive inspection mode to view each file individually -h, --help
           Print help
   -V, --version
           Print version

 ```

 A query contains operators and tags.
 Usable operators are `&` for the logical AND, `|` for the logical OR and `!` as a unary NOT.
 Furthermore, you can nest queries by using parantheses.
 A query could look like this: